akka/akka/akka-docs/intro/getting-started-first-scala.rst

 .. includecode:: ../../akka-tutorials/akka-tutorial-first/src/main/resources/application.conf

-If you uncomment the two lines, you should see a change in performance, hopefully for the better.
-It should be noted that overriding only works if a router type is given, so just uncommenting ``nr-of-instances`` does not work;
-see :ref:`routing-scala` for more details.
+If you uncomment the two lines in the deployment section, you should see a change in performance, hopefully for the better (you might have to increase the ``messages`` parameter in the ``pi`` section to make the effect visible in case the application takes less than a second to run with standard settings).
+It should be noted that overriding only works if a router type is given, so just uncommenting ``nr-of-instances`` does not work; see :ref:`routing-scala` for more details.

 Conclusion
 ==========